als244/ml_dataflow/README.md

 #### Methodology

-To simulate realistic conditions, the first ~ 2 minutes are warmup as temperatures => clock rates are unstable.
+To simulate realistic conditions, the first few steps (approximately 2 minutes) are ignored --- at the beginning temperature/clock rate is unstable and likely overestimates stready-state perf.
 After a couple minutes the step times become very consistent.
 As we've configured the target step time of 1B model to be around 6 seconds this means we warmup with 20 steps and then record the next 30 and take average.
-For 8B (with target on order of 48 seconds), there are 2 warmup steps and then 5 steps that get recorded.
-The step time ends when the last updated parameter block arrives home, and immediately starts timer for the next step.
-(If you are profiling and looking at the markings, these are not precise but the recorded time within program is).
+For 8B (with target on order of 48 seconds), there are 2 warmup steps and then the following 5 steps get recorded.
+The step time ends when the last parameter block (updated with optimizer) arrives home.
 The experiment configurations to sweep across different [machine](#machine-specs), memory, seq len, and model are in `bench/reproduce_results/experiment_sweep_config.json`.

 ---